Green Lantern (comic book): Volume 7 (2023–present)

-In January 2023, it was announced that a new Green Lantern ongoing would begin publication on May 9, 2023.
-The series will be written by Jeremy Adams  and feature art by Xermánico.
-It will also back up that will set up a John Stewart miniseries, with both being written by Phillip Kennedy Johnson and drawn by Osvaldo Montos.
-From an official description from DC, "Spinning out of the events of Dark Crisis on Infinite Earths, the Guardians of Oa at the heart of the Green Lantern Corps have quarantined Sector 2814, home of the planet Earth—and its champion along with it!
-A heartbreaking defeat has sent Hal reeling, returning home to rediscover his roots…and find the man responsible for ruining his life: Sinestro.
-At least if you’re willing to hot-wire a power ring to do it."
+A new Green Lantern ongoing series starring Hal Jordan began publication in May 2023.
+The series is written by Jeremy Adams and feature art by Xermánico.
+The series also set up a John Stewart series, with both being written by Phillip Kennedy Johnson and drawn by Osvaldo Montos.
+Set after the events of Dark Crisis on Infinite Earths, the Guardians of Oa have quarantined Sector 2814, home of Earth, much to Hal's dismay.
+The series also introduces Razer and Aya, who were originally created for Green Lantern: The Animated Series, into the mainline continuity.

 Collected editions

 Several of the comic books have been collected into individual volumes: